-These medicines are considered suitable for primary care prescribing following varied levels of specialist input, as described below.
-The specialist clinician is commonly situated in a hospital but may be within a locally commissioned consultant/GP specialist-led service situated in primary care.
+These medicines are considered suitable for primary care prescribing following varied levels of specialist input as described below:

 - Amber Recommended requires specialist assessment and recommendation to GP to prescribe in Primary Care - Amber Initiated requires specialist initiation of prescribing.
 Prescribing to be continued by the specialist until stabilisation of the dose is achieved and the patient has been reviewed by the specialist. - Amber Patient Retained requires specialist initiation of prescribing.
 Prescribing to be continued by specialist until stabilisation of the dose is achieved and the patient had been reviewed by the specialist.
 Patient remains under the care of specialist (ie not discharged) as occasional specialist input may be required.